 USES: This medication is a female hormone (estrogen).
-It is usually used in women who no longer produce the amount of estrogen they produced before menopause.
-It is a very effective treatment for reducing a common menopause symptom (intense feelings of warmth and sweating known as hot flashes).
-If you need treatment for vaginal menopause symptoms only (e.g., vaginal dryness), products applied directly inside the vagina should be considered before medications that are taken by mouth, absorbed through the skin, or injected.OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
-Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.Certain estrogen products may also be used to prevent bone loss (osteoporosis) in people at high risk who cannot take other drugs.
-There are several other medications (e.g., raloxifene, bisphosphonates such as alendronate) that are safe and effective to prevent or treat bone loss.
-These medicines should be considered before estrogen treatment.
+It is absorbed through the skin and enters into the bloodstream.
+It is used by women to help reduce a certain symptom of menopause (hot flashes).
+Certain brands may also help to reduce vaginal symptoms of menopause (such as vaginal dryness/burning/itching).
+These symptoms are caused by the body making less estrogen.
+If you are using this medication to treat symptoms only in and around the vagina, products applied directly inside the vagina should be considered before medications that are taken by mouth, absorbed through the skin, or injected.OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
+Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.Certain estrogen products may also be used by women after menopause to prevent bone loss (osteoporosis).
+However, there are other medications (such as raloxifene, bisphosphonates including alendronate) that are also effective in preventing bone loss and may be safer.
+These medications should be considered for use before estrogen treatment.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.